 An article about the award, in the New Year Honours 1990:

 Some correspondence from the time:

 An article about a CAB office move around the same time:This letter refers to a bowl which my parents have looked after since my grandfather sold the house in Chesham in the mid 1990s:

 A few notes on how it all began, written by the lady herself – I’d not really known much about my grandmother’s efforts until I read this in my car parked in Chesham in 2017, 25 years after her death:

 And finally – a few exterior snaps of 15 Stanley Avenue, Chesham – no longer in the North Family, but I stopped by on my way home for old times’ sake:

-To complete the story, we need the Warrant of Appointment which goes with the medal.
-This was returned to St James’s Palace by the CAB for safekeeping in 2006; I have written asking if I can retrieve it to go with the medal.
+To complete the story, we needed the Warrant of Appointment which goes with the medal.
+This was returned to me by St James’s Palace in autumn 2017 (photos above).